PieterDC1997/Encoding/README.md

 For all of these, I created TRF's and computed the expected ECoG signal via CV.
 This expected signal is then compared to the actual ECoG signal.

 Features are stored in map 'features'.
-The code is ofc in map Code and raw_data in raw_data.
+The code is ofc in map Code and the raw data in raw_data.
 Make sure you adapt the paths to your paths.

 Finally, it is VERY important that you copy and paste the map 'modelingtools' to your python installation files, directory 'site-packages'!!!
 It is then treated as